 There are two reasons why most students have trouble with word problems.

 The first is that many students learn how to calculate with whole numbers and fractions, but without understanding the underlying concepts.
-In fact, the reason word problems are so prominent (in textbooks and state tests) is because they’re trying to assess students’ conceptual understanding.
+In fact, the reason word problems are so prominent (in textbooks and state tests) is because word problems assess students’ conceptual understanding, whereas calculation only assesses procedural understanding.

 The second reason is that most students lack a good process for solving word problems.
 They’re not sure where to begin, how to organize their thoughts, or what to do when they get lost.